alejio/alejio.github.io/content/posts/2025-07-04-a-glimpse-of-the-future-cursor.md

 ---
-title: "A glimpse of the future - The day Cursor closed my Linear ticket"
+title: "A glimpse of the future: The day Cursor closed my Linear ticket"
 date: 2025-07-04T14:46:41+01:00
 draft: false
 categories: